scylladb/scylladb/docs/using-scylla/integrations/kafka-connector.rst

 Add Sink Connector plugin
 -------------------------

-The Scylla sink connector is used to publish records from a Kafka topic into Scylla.
+The ScyllaDB sink connector is used to publish records from a Kafka topic into ScyllaDB.
 Adding a new connector plugin requires restarting Connect.
 Use the Confluent CLI to restart Connect.